 - Free Your Mind and Your Legs Will Follow

 Recruiting the Velominati Rules here but it really is true !

 “Your mind is your worst enemy.
 Do all your thinking before you start riding your bike.
 Once the pedals start to turn, wrap yourself in the sensations of the ride . . .”

 Everything other than this test, during this test, is a distraction.
 Asking yourself to give everything you’ve got for 20 minutes is a huge ask and one that going to take all your concentration.
 Do your cadence and power calculations before hand and write them down if you need to.
 Come into the test hydrated and take your final drink before the 20 minute effort not during you can survive this test without a drink, make sure you’re well fed before the test this is no time for on the bike nutrition, children, dogs barking, adverts in your playlist whatever it is get rid of it.
 For 20 minutes you need to focus and immerse yourself in this test !

-Yeh, really.
+Yeah, really.
 Relax.
 I know all these things above matter but if you’ve laid the foundations, taken the above advice in and done the small amount of prep work you’ll be fine.
 It is just you and your bike.
-Clear your mind, crank up your favorite tunes and give it hell !
+Clear your mind, crank up your favourite tunes and give it hell!
 Having some banging tunes can really help motivate you especially towards the end of the test!
 It can really distract the mind and can squeeze an extra few watts out.
 Check out my playlist on Spotify for some ideas

 - Final Thoughts